Abdullah-Mian/FaceSync/README.md

 You can customize various aspects of the system:
 - Change the dataset by using a different dataset option
 - Adjust training hyperparameters in train_model.py
+- Continue training for more epochs with continue_training.py
 - Modify the verification threshold in faceid_app.py
 - Train on your own dataset by organizing it in the required format